newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 3. Use AWS Region as `us-east-1`

-4. For Parameter SrcBucket, create a uniue bucket name.
+4. For Parameter SrcBucket, create a unique bucket name.
 We will use the last 4 digits of your phone number to ensure this.
 `reinventdemobucket-<PHONE_NUMBER_DIGITS>`

 5. Select Yes for the next set of prompts: